AnasSaleem547/Frozen-Dessert-Facility-Syscall-OS/README.md

 - **POSIX Threads (pthread):** POSIX Threads are utilized to implement multithreading in the simulation.
 - **VMware Workstation 17:** A virtual machine environment was created using VMware Workstation 17.
 - **Linux (Ubuntu):** The system runs on Ubuntu, a popular Linux distribution.

+##How To Implement SYS Call

+- **Clone:** Clone this repository into your pc or simply download it to get our codes.
+- **Video:** Watch this youtube video (https://youtu.be/qcsKGWshRZE?si=MwP88MRMZLpw8t-d) for properly implementing custom SysCall.
+- **Note:** Follow the exact steps from video, even installed versions should be same as in video to avoid any configuration issues.
+Obviously this is for those who will implement SysCall by following above video only.

+## Conclusion

+The **Frozen Dessert Facility Simulation System** effectively bridges the gap between theoretical operating system concepts and their practical applications in a real-world scenario.

+By simulating the operations of an ice cream shop, this project provides:

+- **Hands-on Understanding:** How operating system principles can be utilized to optimize business processes.
+- **Enhanced Customer Satisfaction:** Demonstrating the impact of system efficiency on user experience.
+- **Practical Application:** A real-world example of managing concurrency, preventing race conditions, and ensuring resource synchronization.